0day-ci/linux/Documentation/dev-tools/ktap.rst

 --------------------------------------

 Note the major differences between the TAP and KTAP specification:
-- yaml and json are not recommended in diagnostic messages
+- yaml and json are not recommended in KTAP diagnostic messages
-- TODO directive not recognized
+- TODO directive not recognized in KTAP
 - KTAP allows for an arbitrary number of tests to be nested

 The TAP14 specification does permit nested tests, but instead of using another